kworster/scheduler/README.md

 # scheduler

 Project Title:
-The Event Scheduler App
+The Book Log App

 Description:
-The Event Scheduler App was created to help organize all your upcoming events into one location.
-The app is able to Add and manage events, set reminders, and view events in a calendar layout.
+The Book Log App was created to help organize all your completed books in one location.
+The app is able track books you’ve read, rate them, and organize by genre or author.

 Getting Started: